 Start by exploring downtown Miami and the adjoining Brickell neighborhood.
 You can also use the Metromover, a free elevated train ride.

 This area has numerous art venues and museums, and the American Airlines Arena – now known as the FTX Arean – is home to Miami Heat.
-If you want to catch an NBA game, you must book tickets early, long before you arrive.
+Book tickets before you arrive if you want to catch an NBA game.

 Start with the shops at Brickell city center and make your way towards Bayside Marketplace.
 Ride the observation wheel here for fantastic panoramic views of Biscayne Bay.